 Reason #2: Agent utilization rate is severely impacted by Call Drop Rate, which hinges on connectivity.

-It’s been established that using a multi-carrier, robust dialing plan well planned strategy, and IP-supported connection technology is what makes the difference.
+It’s been established that using a multi-carrier, a robust dialing plan, and a well-planned calling strategy is what makes the difference.

 Reason #3: Factors that contribute to Connection Rate issues often impact other KPIs.